-National Grid has a commitment to adapt to climate change, by reporting on our climate risks and opportunities and our investment in climate change adaptation activities.
+National Grid has a commitment to adapt to climate change, and report on our climate risks and opportunities and our investment in climate change adaptation activities.

 An in-depth Group-wide exercise was performed to identify and assess material climate risks.
-For in-depth analysis refer to the TCFD chapter in the ARA.
+For in-depth analysis refer to the TCFD report in our 2023/24 Annual Report and Accounts.
 This involved identifying our significant climate hazards, which have been split into the following categories:

-- Flooding: Coastal flooding and river flooding - · Warm weather: High temperatures and heatwave - Cold weather: Low temperatures, freeze thaw, snow accumulation and ice accretion - · High winds: High wind
+- Flooding: Coastal flooding and river flooding - Warm weather: High temperatures and heatwave - Cold weather: Low temperatures, freeze thaw, snow accumulation and ice accretion - · High winds: High wind

-We then identified our material physical risk 'Increased frequency of extreme weather incidents and changing long-term climate trends'.
+We then identified our material physical risk 'Increased frequency of extreme weather incidents and changing long term climate trends'.

 Our climate vulnerability steering committee and working groups conducted a Group-wide Climate Vulnerability Assessment (CVA) for energy carrying assets.
 This programme is leveraging our Climate Change Risk Tool (CCRT) analysis to identify long-term climate hazard risk to our energy infrastructure.
-We have utilised findings to develop a Group climate change adaptation plan, outlining solutions for our high-risk assets and confirm the strategic approach to managing that risk.
-Last year, NMPC filed its Climate Change Resilience Plan with the New York State Public Service Commission (NYSPSC), proposing incremental capital resilience investments to address priority vulnerabilities.
-In February 2025, in Massachusetts, our electric distribution business published a Climate Vulnerability Assessment to the Department of Public Utilities (DPU) to serve as a foundation for a comprehensive resilience plan.
-In the UK, all our business units submitted a climate change adaptation report to the Department for Environment, Farming and Rural Affairs (DEFRA) under their Adaptation Reporting Power 4 legislation.
+We have utilised findings to develop a group climate change adaptation plan, outlining solutions for our high risk assets and confirm the strategic approach to managing that risk.

+In the year NMPC also filed its Climate Change Resilience Plan with the New York State Public Service Commission (NYSPSC), proposing incremental capital resilience investments to address priority vulnerabilities arising as a result of changing long-term climate trends.
+In the UK, we have commenced a set of innovation projects to understand the impact of climate change hazards on our asset performance.